vbachele/Inception/README.md

 [tutorial open classroom dockercompose](https://openclassrooms.com/fr/courses/2035766-optimisez-votre-deploiement-en-creant-des-conteneurs-avec-docker/6211624-decouvrez-et-installez-docker-compose

 ## Docker-Compose commands
-- docker-compose up -d, *Create all the containers and they still run in background*
+- docker-compose up -d --build, *Create and build all the containers and they still run in background*
 - docker-compose ps, *Check the status for all the containers*
 - docker-compose logs -f --tail 5, *see the 5 first lines of the logs of your containers*
 - docker-compose stop , *stop a stack of your docker compose*